bman7777/cross/README.md

-cross (Contextual Reliance on Sequences/Services)
+Contextual Reliance on Sequences/Services (Cross)
 =======

 The challenge of most large software systems is-